Open Access Dissertation

 The study showed that cross tabulation analysis and logistic regression modeling can be used for analyzing data on construction fall accidents in a meaningful way, producing useful results.

 Cakan, Hulya, "Analysis and modeling of roofer and steel worker fall accidents" (2012).
 Wayne State University Dissertations.
-Paper 498.
+498.